maurobusso/msd-app/README.md

 # Msd-app

-This app was made as a too to be used by podiatrist when calculating the ammount of local anaesthetic to safely inject into a patient.
+This app was made as a tool to be used by podiatrist when calculating the ammount of local anaesthetic to safely inject into a patient.

 <a href="https://msd-app.netlify.app/">Try now</a>